Ayms/bitcoin-transactions/README.md

 There are some tools existing to convert addresses, you might consider using the very excellent [Ayms/bitcoin-wallets](https://github.com/Ayms/bitcoin-wallets) module to create your wallet and/or convert addresses

-This module is not intended to push you to get your 'free' coins from bitcoin core
+This module is not intended to push you to get your 'free' coins from bitcoin core (or other legacy network)

 Because, unlike many people think, you have them already so there is no need to rush to 'convert' them, many people did not get their 'free' coins and just lost all what they had by using malware wallets

-That's why, even if there are zero technical reason for doing this, some people advise to transfer first their bitcoins to another wallet before proceeding with such module
+That's why, even if there are zero technical reason for doing this, it is highly advised to transfer first your bitcoins (or legacy coins) to another wallet before moving/claiming forked coins

+Another advantage of doing so is that it becomes easier to get your parameters to claim your coins (like the redeem script in case of multisig address)

-However, if you want to move your bitcoins "from bitcoin core to BCH, BTG, BCD or SBTC" (which as explained above means nothing) or from "bitcoin core to a bitcoin X exchange", you can just use the ``create`` command:
+If you want to move your bitcoins "from bitcoin core to BCH, BTG, BCD or SBTC" or from "bitcoin core to a bitcoin X exchange", you can just use the ``create`` command:

 `node tx.js BTG create prevtx= prevaddr= prevamount= previndex= privkey=privkey addr= fees= amount=(optional)`